THE FACILITY

 • Having working systems and gameplay.

-• Learn more about a game engine and play with its elements.
+• Learn more about Unreal Engine and explore its elements.

 • Familiarize the player with controls, mechanics, and introduce the narrative.